strzibny/rpms/README.md

 # RPM specification files

 RPM spec files in this repository are meant for Fedora (or CentOS/RHEL) and to be built using Copr build system.
-These are **not** properly build packages and that's why there are not part of Fedora itself.
+These are **not** properly built packages and that's why there are not part of Fedora itself.
 This project just repackages already built binaries from upstream.

 ## Why bother?